 You should read the fine print of any for sale by owner website to make sure they will be able to list you in the RLS.
 Many larger for sale by owner websites that claim to have nationwide coverage will only generically claim to be able to list you in your “local MLS.”

-Beware of spending upwards of $1000 on such services as you will generally end up being listed in the NY State MLS or the Long Island MLS, both of which are irrelevant to NYC.
-While there is a Manhattan MLS, it is not very popular vs. REBNY which has over 16,000 members.
+Beware of spending upwards of $1000 on such services as you will generally end up being listed in the NY State MLS or the Global MLS, both of which are irrelevant to NYC.
+While there was a Manhattan MLS which has since been absorbed by the Hudson Gateway MLS, it never was very popular vs. REBNY which has over 17,000 members as of this writing.

 Moreover, some of these larger “for sale by owner” websites clearly do not work, and absolutely will not work for NYC.
 The reason is that listing with them will be the same as listing FSBO.